sth-v/pyhops/README.md

-# Grasshopper Hops python servers
+# Pyhops

-pyhops is fork by ghhops-server
+Pyhops is the [ghhops-server](https://github.com/mcneel/compute.rhino3d/tree/master/src/ghhops-server-py) fork

 This python module helps you create python (specifically CPython) functions and use them inside your Grasshopper scripts using the new *Hops* components.
 This module can use its builtin default HTTP server to serve the functions as Grasshopper components, or act as a middleware to a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app.
 It can also work alongside `[Rhino.Inside.Cpython](https://discourse.mcneel.com/t/rhino-inside-python/78987) to give full access to the [RhinoCommon API](https://developer.rhino3d.com/api/)